-In 2011, and for the third year running Newcastle Law School scored 98 per cent in the National Student Satisfaction Survey.
+In 2012, and for the fourth year running Newcastle Law School ranked among the top five law schools in the National Student Satisfaction Survey.
 This is a significant endorsement of the quality of teaching and learning provision in the School, and of the learning and career development support the School provides for its students.

 We have active multidisciplinary research groups in the areas of human rights and social justice, environmental regulation, law, society and legal education, gender and finance and financial markets.

 Our expert research supervision for PhD, MPhil and LLM by research covers the same subjects as our taught programmes, including research opportunities in:

 • criminal law

 Research students are supported in their studies through a structured programme of supervision and training via our faculty specific Research Training Programmes which have been endorsed by the UK research councils and adhere to their framework of excellence.